-As one of the primary GPRA indicators for 21st CCLC programs across the nation, it is important to explore data related to the progress of the After-School All-Stars (Tampa Bay) 21st CCLC Program in terms of student improvement on standardized assessments in English Language Arts (Reading), Mathematics, and Science.
-Within Florida, most students take the Florida Standards Assessment (FSA) in reading and mathematics towards the end of each academic year beginning in third grade, as well as the Florida Comprehensive Achievement Test (FCAT 2.0) in science at the end of the fifth and eighth grades.
+As one of the primary GPRA indicators for 21st CCLC programs across the nation, it is important to explore data related to the progress of the Tampa After School All Stars

+(Memorial) 21st CCLC Program in terms of student improvement on standardized assessments in English Language Arts (Reading), Mathematics, and Science.
+Within Florida, most students take the Florida Standards Assessment (FSA) in reading and mathematics towards the end of each academic year beginning in third grade, as well as Florida's State Standardized Assessment (SSA) in science at the end of the fifth and eighth grades.
 Overall, national data indicate that, among the 32 states submitting state assessment results for a prior school year, almost half of the regular attendees served by 21st CCLC centers scored below proficient on the mathematics and/or reading/language arts portions of their state's assessment: with 49 percent scoring below proficient in mathematics and 45 percent scoring below proficient in reading/language arts.
 Within the state of Florida, a "Level 3" is considered to be at proficiency (regardless of the assessment), while levels two and one are considered 'below proficiency' and levels four and five are 'above proficiency.'